-Employees may request that their placement on scale be reviewed.
+Within the first year of appointment, employees may request that their placement on scale be reviewed.
 Such a request will be submitted in writing to the appropriate Administrator.
 Upon receipt of the request a written acknowledgement will be issued.
 Further, within ten (10) days of receipt of the request, the Director of Human Resources will review the placement and make a recommendation to the President for a decision.